 Like a club, signing up to take a class on something you’re passionate about will put you in regular contact with other people who are passionate about it too.
 If you struggle with social anxiety, a class might be a better option for you than joining a club.
 A class tends to be more structured with less small-talk or unplanned time.
 But class discussions, group projects, and study groups can help you interact with others in a less open-ended way, which might feel more comfortable for you.
 Once you get to know your classmates — or maybe one particular classmate, hint hint — you can find time to hang out outside of class.

-The point is not to treat this as a scouting mission, but rather to sign up to do something you enjoy and meet other people who enjoy it too.
+Don't treat this as a scouting mission, but rather sign up to do something you enjoy and meet other people who enjoy it too.

 4. A Place of Worship

 Let me first say that, by putting this on this list, I’m not saying you should convert to some religion you don’t actually believe in just to find a boyfriend.
 Nor am I suggesting that you spend the entire service making eyes at all the single-looking guys in the pews around you.
 What I am suggesting is that, if you happen to be a person who attends church regularly already, you can assume that any single guys you do meet there already share some of your values.
 And that’s an important first step in finding a partner you’re willing to commit to.